 All ozone units were removed from the field in October 2024.
-Data analyses and post-field calibrations and audits on the equipment is in progress.
+Post-field calibrations and audits on the equipment was completed.

 4.6 Operate and maintain the Meteorological Towers data collection program, including tower inspections and maintenance, equipment maintenance, and annual calibrations.